How to Select the Right Solar Racking System for Any Roof

 For any electrician training for solar work, understanding the National Electrical Code (NEC) is paramount.
 Article 690 of the NEC code book provides detailed requirements for PV systems.

 - Grounding and Bonding: This is arguably the most critical safety aspect of a solar installation.
 All metallic components, including panel frames and racking, must be properly bonded and grounded to protect against faults and lightning.
-A grounding lug is used to connect the system’s equipment grounding conductor to the racking, which in turn is bonded to the panels.
-Many UL 2703-listed systems feature integrated bonding, where the act of clamping the module creates the bond, saving time and reducing the chance of error.
-In some cases, a supplementary grounding rod may be required.
+A grounding lug is commonly used to connect the system’s equipment grounding conductor to the racking, which in turn is bonded to the panels.
+Many UL 2703-listed systems feature integrated bonding methods that create the bond when modules are clamped; when present, these integrated approaches reduce the number of separate bonding jumpers required—but installers must verify the product listing and follow the manufacturer’s instructions.
+The PV array also must be connected to the building grounding electrode system where required by the NEC.

 - Wire Management: Exposed DC conductors must be managed to prevent damage from sharp edges, UV degradation, and critters.
-NEC 690.31 specifies that exposed single-conductor cables must be supported at set intervals, typically with UV-rated clips or ties.
+NEC provisions require support and protection of exposed single-conductor cables; for example, smaller exposed conductors are commonly secured at intervals such as 24 inches (600 mm) for 8 AWG and smaller using listed supports or UV-resistant clips where required.
 Proper wire management is not just for aesthetics; it is a crucial safety measure to prevent insulation breakdown and potential arc faults.

 - Circuit Design: The layout of the array is also influenced by whether the panels are wired in a series vs parallel circuit.
 Series connections increase voltage, while parallel connections increase current.
-The final design must match the input specifications of the inverter.
+The final design must match the input specifications of the inverter and meet NEC requirements for maximum circuit voltage, conductor ampacity, and overcurrent protection.

 Common Types of Solar Racking Systems